Skip to main content

 Mystic Ave and Shore Drive Intersection Improvements

-To improve safety for people walking, wheeling, and biking at the intersection of Mystic Ave and Shore Drive, the City and MassDOT has developed a design for intersection improvements.
-The design includes curb extensions to provide more space for people walking and improve visibility at the crosswalks.
-Signal equipment and crosswalks will be enhanced and protected bike lanes will be installed on either side of Shore Drive.
-Construction is anticipated to begin in 2022.
+To improve safety for people walking, wheeling, and biking at the intersection of Mystic Ave and Shore Drive, the City and MassDOT developed a design for intersection improvements.
+This project includes a number of traffic safety elements, including: curb extensions to provide more space for people walking and improve visibility at the crosswalks, signal and crosswalk enhancements, and protected bike lanes on either side of Shore Drive.
+As of January 2025, the project is substantially complete and the contractor is working on final punch list work items

 Mystic Ave and Middlesex Ave Intersection Improvements

-Shaped by the Assembly Neighborhood Plan, the City is designing an improved intersection at Mystic Ave and Middlesex Ave with sidewalk level bike lanes on both roads, a new boulevard design for Middlesex Ave with one travel lane in each direction, improved bicycle and pedestrian infrastructure, and increased safety with a planted center island.
+Informed by the recently updated Assembly Square Neighborhood Plan, the City is designing an improved intersection at Mystic Ave and Middlesex Ave with sidewalk level bike lanes, a new design for Middlesex Ave with one travel lane in each direction, improved pedestrian infrastructure included a raised intersection, and a ‘T” intersection geometry that reclaims excess roadway space for pedestrian, bicycle, and landscape uses and reduces the speed at which vehicular traffic can enter and exit Middlesex Ave.

 Mass transit is central to life in Somerville.
 Our residents, workers and visitors depend on safe, reliable, affordable public transit.
 Somerville’s economic, equity and climate commitments cannot be achieved without a strong and resilient mass transit system in greater Boston.